 - In the sport of miniature golf, the ball is hit with a putter, after which it moves in a straight line.
-The length of the ball's movement depends on the force of the stroke. - In this game, to propel the ball, players use one of 6 dice.
+The length of the ball's movement depends on the force of the stroke.

+- In this game, to propel the ball, players use one of 6 dice.
 In each move, the player chooses which die to roll.
-The number obtained on the die is a measure of the strength of the stroke, that is, a measure of impulse given to the ball.
-So, when you get a certain number on the die, it means that the ball has received that many impulses to move.
-After rolling the die, the player chooses the movement direction. - Instead of different dice, players can use cards in combination with the white die.
-In this case, the player chooses the card first, and then rolls the die.
-The card contains the formula that should be used to calculate the number of impulses.
-For example, if the card "+3" is selected, and the number 5 is rolled, the ball receives 8 impulses (5+3). - The geometry of the board is such that the ball can move in 6 directions, exclusively from one hex to one of the adjacent ones.
+The number obtained on the dice is a measure of the strength of the stroke, that is, a measure of impulse given to the ball.
+So, when you get a certain number on the dice, it means that the ball has received that many impulses to move.
+After rolling the dice, the player chooses the movement direction.

+- The geometry of the board is such that the ball can move in 6 directions, exclusively from one hex to one of the adjacent ones.
 The assumption is that the ball moves strictly through the middle of each hex along its path.
 The initial direction of the ball movement is chosen by the player himself.
-Each transition from one hex to another is called a step. - In the diagrams, each step is represented by an arrow, and the impulses are represented by increasing numbers. - Generally, the ball always moves in a straight line for the number of steps that is identical to the number of impulses obtained by rolling the die. - Example of ball movement Diagram 3: In this stroke, the starting position of the ball is marked with an A, and the final position with a B. The ball took 6 steps in a straight line, because of the number 6 on the die (number of impulses = number of steps).
+Each transition from one hex to another is called a step.

+- In the diagrams, each step is represented by an arrow, and the impulses are represented by increasing numbers.

+- Generally, the ball always moves in a straight line for the number of steps that is identical to the number of impulses obtained by rolling the dice.

+- Example of ball movement - Picture 3: In this stroke, the starting position of the ball is marked with an A, and the final position with a B. The ball took 6 steps in a straight line, because of the number 6 on the dice (number of impulses = number of steps).